Simon Draper is an experienced diplomat with an extensive international background in negotiation and relationship management.

 Ned Wotherspoon joined the Foundation in 2015 after working for a number of years creating website content for the government agency Careers New Zealand.

-Phoebe is the Communications Coordinator at the Foundation, and a recent graduate from Massey University.
+Phoebe joined the Foundation in 2020 as Communications Coordinator after graduating from Massey University.
 She completed a Bachelor of Communications, majoring in Public Relations and minoring in Expressive Arts/Media Studies.

 Tania Te Whenua (Tūhoe, Whakatōhea) is the principal of Te Whenua Law and Consulting, assisting organisations to realise a commitment to the Treaty of Waitangi and to engage confidently with Māori culture, clients and key stakeholders.